letangphuquy/research-project/research_notes.md

-*Compiled from .docx to .md via https://word2md.com/*
+*Compiled from .docx to .md via https://word2md.com/* (Math formula not included)
 # Notes

 # Fields of Interest: